 Diet

 Similar to other Sauropods, Nigersaurus were herbivores.
 They had grazed close to the ground and ate low-lying vegetation.
 They had a wide muzzle which helped them in cropping more vegetative material in a single bite.
-You may think they probably ate grass, but the grass was not evolved during that time.
+You may think they probably ate grass, but the grass hadn’t evolved during that time.
+The dental structures of Nigersaurus also suggest that they ate soft plants in large amounts to meet their nutritional requirements.
+They mostly ate angiosperms, horsetails, and ferns as food.
+Many paleontologists also believe that their 500 closely packed teeth arrangement also functioned like a comb.
+This comb-like teeth arrangement may have also helped them in filtering and eating aquatic plants.

 Discovery